sherkoo/stephenherko.github.io/_posts/2014-12-6-5-things-i-love-about-sublime-text-that-other-editors-dont-have.md

 ##Lightweight
 - Opens and runs very quickly
 - (Never) really crashes or freezes
-- Event projects with 50-100 files seem to open seamlessly
+- Even projects with 50-100 files seem to open seamlessly

 Speed is very important to my workflow.
 I can’t stand that feeling of waiting for my editor when my brain is already on to the next step.